Confidence Intervals

 Score Types

 All confidence intervals are calculated using historical scores returned by evaluators.
-If evaluator returns only a score of 0 or 1, this value is equal to the fail/pass flag.
-Because of that, depending on the type of score, the interpretation of what CI is may change:
+If evaluator returns only a score of 0

-• Continuous: If an evaluator returns a continuous range of values, the confidence interval represents a range of expected values, given a confidence level α.
+, the confidence interval represents a range of expected probabilities for which an evaluator will return 1, given a confidence level α. - Continuous: If an evaluator returns a continuous range of values, the confidence interval represents a range of expected values, given a confidence level α.

 Calculation Methods

-For every evaluator family, there is an option to calculate confidence intervals using a selected CI calculation strategy defined by the parameter confidence_interval_strategy.
-Currently, there are two available options:
+For every evaluator family, there is an option to calculate confidence intervals using a selected CI calculation strategy defined by the parameter confidence_interval_strategy

-• full-history: A strategy that creates a confidence interval based on the latest 1000 historical evaluations.
+: A strategy that creates a confidence interval based on the latest 1000 historical evaluations.
 At least 2 evaluations are required to generate a confidence interval.

 Good to Know

-Here's how we produce confidence intervals under the full-history strategy:
+Here's how we produce confidence intervals under the

-• Use data from the following sources:
+- Use data from the following sources:

-• Evaluation runs executed from the context of the application,
+- Evaluation runs executed from the context of the application,

-• Evaluation API responses that were run with the strategy "capture": "always"
+- Evaluation API responses that were run with the strategy

-• Scope data down to your Account ID, evaluator ID, and profile name
+- Scope data down to your

 Request